ReapredatoR/My_Spotify_Data_Analysis/readme.md

 3. **Data Exploration:**

    - Distribution analysis of streaming durations, platforms, and countries.
-   - Identification of top tracks, artists, and genres.
+   - Identification of top tracks, artists, and albums.
    - Analysis of streaming habits over time.

 4. **Visualization:**